 （しんくんから いま きいたこと、しんじられないんだけど！）

 You won’t believe what Shin just told me!

 I can’t believe you!
 You told me to diet, and now you’re the one pigging out?

-Use these interjections, and your speech with automatically sound more smooth and natural in conversation.
+Use these interjections and your speech with automatically sound smoother and more natural in conversation.

 So far, we’ve covered what not to do in a conversation (overuse pronouns and be a passive listener).
 Now it’s time to stop talking like a walking textbook and use real Japanese sentences and expressions.

 Use the Backwards Sentence